jaffaszt/pythonsample/README.md

-# Sources with Dockerfile to assemble the docker image.
+# phyton sample to play with IBM Code Engine